mateussibila/data-warehouse-databricks/README.md

 ```
 data-warehouse-databricks/
 │
 ├── data/                        # Raw CSV datasets used as sources for the pipeline
 │
 ├── docs/                        # Project documentation and diagrams
 │   ├── data_architecture.png    # Diagram showing Bronze, Silver, and Gold layers
 │   ├── data_flow.png            # Data flow diagram across the pipeline
 │   ├── data_integration.png     # Diagram of how different sources are integrated
 │   ├── data_model.png           # Star schema and dimensional data model
 │
 ├── exploration/                 # Notebooks for data exploration and initial analysis
-│   ├── 04_data_exploration.ipynb       # Exploratory analysis on raw and transformed data
 │
 ├── pipelines/                   # ETL pipelines for each Medallion layer
 │   ├── setup/                   # Notebooks or scripts for initializing schemas and tables
 │   ├── bronze/                  # Ingestion of raw CSV files into Bronze Delta tables
 │   ├── silver/                  # Cleaning, standardization, and transformation to Silver tables
 │   ├── gold/                    # Creation of fact and dimension tables for Gold layer analytics
 │
 ├── README.md                    # Project overview, instructions, and documentation
 ├── LICENSE                      # License information for the repository
 └── .gitignore                   # Files and directories ignored by Git in GitHub
 ```

 ---